MindOrbit/CON5013/README.md

 pip install -r CON5013/requirements.txt
 ```

-3) Option A â€” Install the built wheel from this repo (recommended)
+3) Option A — Install the built wheel from this repo (recommended)

 ```
 pip install CON5013/dist/con5013-1.0.0-py3-none-any.whl
 ```

-3) Option B â€” Use the local source path (dev)
+3) Option B — Use the local source path (dev)

 If you prefer not to install the wheel, the demo app falls back to importing from
 `CON5013` when the package is not installed.